The Nature of Love and Happiness, Part I: Insights from Ancient Stoicism

-A wise person recognises that things like wealth and status ('indifferents') count for nothing against virtue (goods of the mind).
+A wise person recognises that things like wealth and status ('indifferent' things) count for nothing against virtue (goods of the mind).
 This lesson is illustrated in The Choice of Hercules.
 In deciding on which of two paths to take, Hercules chose pain and hardship over luxury and pleasure.
 In so doing, he recognised opportunity in facing danger, loss, and suffering over allowing his soul to deteriorate with easy living.

 That being said, stoicism isn’t about ‘making do’ or ‘putting up' with things.
-Stoics are active and vigilant, never passive, but also never dependent on the result.
+Stoics are active and vigilant, never passive, whilst also never dependent on the result.
 They are not resigned to fate, though they recognise its role.
 As Epictetus advises:

-“With every accident, ask yourself what abilities you have for making a proper use of it”
+“With every accident, ask yourself what abilities you have for making a proper use of it.”

-To achieve happiness, we must adjust to the world rather than expecting the world to adjust to us.
+To achieve happiness, we must adjust to the world rather than expect the world to adjust to us.
 We may experience reflexive reactions, like momentary anger at a careless driver.
 But, these are physiological responses that we can follow with rationality.